Jo2410/sarahApp/README.md

 - Clarified `.env` structure for system vs user tokens
 - Polished markdown formatting and section organization
 - Included accurate endpoint documentation

-Let me know if you'd like this saved as a file or added to your repo directly.